okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-authz-server/main/index.md

 ## Test the authorization server

 After you set up and customize your authorization server, test it.
-Make a request using any one of the API calls that returns OAuth 2.0 and OpenID Connect tokens.
+Make a request using any one of the API calls that returns OAuth 2.0 and OIDC tokens.

 > **Note:** The `{authorizationServerId}` for the default server is `default`.